 - intelligence from other regulators and agencies.

-When conducting the audit, ASQA will also look at your use of any brokers or third-party arrangements.
+When conducting the performance assessment, ASQA will also look at your use of any brokers or third-party arrangements.
 ASQA might seek this information in a variety of ways—for example, through research, by issuing a request to your training provider, or by issuing a notice that compels your training provider to provide relevant information.

 ASQA will also seek input from some or all of your students through methods that may include student surveys and interviews.
 ASQA will then use this intelligence to determine: